 Although an easygoing breed, Cardigan Welsh Corgis are still prone to a number of hereditary and congenital conditions that can adversely affect their health and your budget.
 Some of the conditions and illnesses Cardigan Welsh Corgis are prone to include neurologic problems such as intervertebral disc disease; and eye issues such as lens luxation, progressive retinal atrophy, retinal dysplasia and persistent pupillary membranes.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Cardigan Welsh Corgi has the misfortune of inheriting anything more than a strong herding instinct, you’re protected.